Jbrown021/SaveUp-app/README.md

 DISCLAIMER

 This app by no means replaces your bank or real life savings account.
 The uses of this app is solely for research purposes and does not send links, coupons, discounts or advice for how to manage your money.
 Its sole purpose is to give an estemate based on your current budget, what you may or may not beable to afford. the creator of this app in not resposible for any mishandling of money or purchase discisions made.
 SaveUP is a budget calculation tool and not a bank.

+TECHNOLOGIES USED

+- React
+- Express
+- Mongoose
+- MongoDB Atlas
+- Postman
+- Axios
+- Colors
+- Morgan
+- Github

+INSPIRATIONS
+ I tend to overspend on things sometimes excpecially when I dont check my bank as offten as I should.
+ So I thought of making a tracker to gage my spending habits and calculate my money out checking if I can afford to splurg or not.
+Ihat way I can avoid spending too much, plan for what I want to buy and reduce the feeling of buyers remorse all before acutally going out to spend the money I may not have.

+ UNFINISHED FUNCTIONALITY

+ The app itsself fully works and does all that it was made to do however the final snag I hit was coming to the deployment.
+Just could never get it to deploy sucessfully. tried many solutions but none of them worked then ran into a deployment limit using heroku.